Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach

 Therefore, each extended Weyl group is defined uniquely by a diagram, the so-called \defn{extended Coxeter Dynkin diagram}, and contains special elements, the \defn{Coxeter transformations}, which are the analogues of Coxeter elements in a Coxeter group (see Section~\ref{sec:Notation}).

-Extended Weyl systems have already been partially studied in \cite{KL86, Len99, STW16} as well as in \cite{PW17b, BWY20}.
-The origin of Kluitmanns \cite{KL86} motivation to study these groups was his interest in simple elliptic singularities of types $E^{(1,1)}_{6},~E^{(1,1)}_{7}$ and $E^{(1,1)}_{8}$, as their monodromy groups are extended Weyl groups.
-In order to determine the distinguished bases of the corresponding Milnor lattices he considered an action of the braid group, the Hurwitz action (see Section~\ref{sec:Notation}), on the set of reduced factorizations of a Coxeter transformation into a product of reflections.
+Extended Weyl systems have already been partially studied in \cite{KL86, Len99, STW16} as well as in \cite{PW17b, BWY21}.
+The origin of Kluitmann's (and Brieskorn's) \cite{KL86} motivation to study these groups was his interest in simple elliptic singularities of types $E^{(1,1)}_{6},~E^{(1,1)}_{7}$ and $E^{(1,1)}_{8}$, as their monodromy groups are extended Weyl groups.
+In order to determine the distinguished bases of the corresponding Milnor lattices he considered an action of the braid group, the \defn{Hurwitz action} (see Section~\ref{sec:Notation}), on the set of reduced reflection factorizations of a Coxeter transformation.

 The motivation of the other authors was in the representation theory of algebras, more precisely the interest in the categories of coherent sheaves over a weighted projective line $\COH(\XX)$ in the sense of Geigle and Lenzing \cite{GL87}, or respectively in the derived equivalent categories of finite dimensional modules over canonical algebras (see the definition of canonical algebras in \cite{RI84}).
-One can attach to such a category a generalized root system as well as a reflection group, which is an extended Weyl group (see \cite[Section~2]{BWY20}).
-Also in the understanding of the category $\COH(\XX)$ the Hurwitz action of the braid group on the set of reduced factorizations of a Coxeter transformation into a product of reflections plays an important role, as we will explain in this paper
+One can attach to such a category a generalized root system as well as a reflection group, which is an extended Weyl group (see \cite[Section~2]{BWY21}).
+Also in the understanding of the category $\COH(\XX)$ the Hurwitz action of the braid group on the set of reduced factorizations of a Coxeter transformation into a product of reflections plays an important role, as we will explain in this paper.